 Reforestation, habitat restoration and addressing climate change: together Bahia participants and visiting students from Northern California have planted over 26,000 trees at La Punta Gorda Nature Preserve.
 Year-round Bahia students prepare for reforestation by collecting seeds for propagation and caring for seedlings that are subsequently planted during springtime exchanges.
 Reforestation at the equator is particularly effective at remediating global warming because heat helps create important water vapor off trees that combats global warming.

 School Partnerships: students at 4 schools meet on a weekly basis to organize for projects, engage in youth leadership training and environmental education workshops.

-Organic Garden Model: GSE projects serve as a model of organic agriculture, which demonstrate the ability of local communities and individuals to adopt home gardening practices to grow large amounts of food in relatively small spaces.
+Organic Garden Model: GSE projects serve as a model of organic agriculture that demonstrates the ability of local communities and individuals to adopt home gardening practices to grow large amounts of food in relatively small spaces.

-Community Engagement: Students make presentations to classmates about the importance of environmental, and paint educational murals in partnership with the city government to educate locals about new composting and recycling programs.
-GSE student participants in days of action with their peers to get involved such as coastal clean up days when trash is removed from the beaches and mangrove habitats.
+Community Engagement: Students make presentations to classmates about the importance of environmental restoration and paint educational murals in partnership with the city government to educate locals about new composting and recycling programs.
+GSE students participate in days of action with their peers to get involved.
+Examples include coastal clean up days when trash is removed from the beaches and mangrove habitats.